Enable JavaScript in your browser settings to use the full functionality of our website.

 Calculating Point Spreads

-A negative spread indicates how many points a team must win by to cover the bet.
+The plus (+) and minus (-) signs in the spread matter a lot.
+The minus sign means a team is favored.
+With that logic, a negative spread simply indicates how many points a team must win by to cover the bet.

 Example 1: If the San Francisco 49ers are favored by 6 points, they need to win by more than 6 for the bet to pay off.
 The actual margin of victory in the sport, whether it’s by 24 or 4 points, doesn’t impact the team itself, but it’s crucial for bettors.